MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/networkcontroller/Get-NetworkControllerFabricRoute.md

 # Get-NetworkControllerFabricRoute

 ## SYNOPSIS
-Gets a network route or all the routes in a subnet in the Network Controller.
+Gets gets the routes specified for logical subnet children of the logical network objects.

 ## SYNTAX